What We Planned

 Although MassDEP does not regulate private wells, DWP's work with public water systems also protects private wells in many cases.
 The Program provides outreach materials and technical assistance to homeowners on private well issues.

-The Drinking Water Program administers and enforces the Massachusetts Water Management Act through the Water Management Program (WMP).
+The Drinking Water Program administers and enforces the Massachusetts Water Management Act file size 1MB through the Water Management Program (WMP).
 Staff has increased water conservation performance standards for water withdrawal permits; revised reporting forms to obtain more accurate information about residential water use and unaccounted for water losses in the system; and partnered with the Massachusetts Executive Office of Environmental Affairs (EOEA) to update the Commonwealth of Massachusetts Water Conservation Standards.
 The WMP also promulgated changes to the regulations for the Water Management Act to more specifically reflect current scientific knowledge on maintaining and protecting water resources.

 WMP staff had planned to perform 109 five-year reviews for permit compliance.
 Forty-nine reviews were completed.
 The review of additional permits was placed on hold while MassDEP finalizes revisions to a water use policy that applies specific performance to permits based on the level of stress in that basin.
 The revisions will allow some flexibility and incentives to suppliers to achieve the goals of the policy.
 A focus group of professionals involved in water-related issues and existing groups that work with MassDEP have been discussing specific issues related to implementation of the policy.